About

 New Car vs. Used Car Rate Differences

 Used car loan rates are consistently higher than new car rates across every credit tier.
 Lenders charge more because used vehicles carry greater risk: they depreciate faster relative to the loan balance and have a shorter expected useful life.
+For a detailed breakdown, see our new vs. used car buying guide.

 Credit Tier New Car APR New Car Payment Used Car APR Used Car Payment Monthly Difference